 Several other works aim to theoretically explain the analogy phenomenon, in particular:

-• Gittens et al. (2017) introduce the idea of paraphrasing to explain analogies, from which we draw inspiration, but they include several assumptions that fail in practice, in particular that word frequencies follow a uniform distribution rather than their actual, highly non-uniform Zipf distribution.
+• Gittens et al. (2017) introduce the idea of paraphrasing to explain analogies, from which we drew much inspiration, but they include several assumptions that fail in practice, in particular that word frequencies follow a uniform distribution rather than their true, highly non-uniform, Zipf distribution.